DamiamAlfaro/DamiamAlfaro.github.io/_posts/2024-07-17-planetbidsstringsprospectivebidders.md

 in the field of computer science is a paradigm that has aid programmers throughout decades.
 The way we call the action of pinpointing an object in computer science is
 [Indexing](https://pandas.pydata.org/docs/user_guide/indexing.html).
 This paradigm is vital for the life of a programmer.

+The beauty about programming, and specifically about data science is that with the right tools, anything at all can be extracted as a datum.
+If it exist as a visual data point, one can access it with programming.
+As long as it exist in the display of a computer, it can be accessible.
+With the paradigm of [Web Scraping](https://en.wikipedia.org/wiki/Web_scraping), the the world wide web, and anything within it becomes an extractable datum.
+The world wide web thereby becomes the biggest data base known to man.